 9. Drive part of the Icefields Parkway

-The Icefields Parkway is one of the most scenic drives in the world – and deserves at least a day (preferably 2 days) to explore!
+The Icefields Parkway is one of the most scenic drives in the world – and deserves at least a day to explore (preferably 2 days at least if you like to hike)!
 If you’re short on time, though, you can visit a few stops that are near the Town of Jasper.

 ATHABASCA FALLS